raj-prince/learn-java/README.md

 # learn-java
 Here we will learn some of the concepts about Java.

-# Serialization and Deserialization of object
+# Serialization and Deserialization of object:
 Serialization and deserialization of object is one of the important task which is generally being used inside the application.
 Here we will demonstrated diffrent types of serialization and deserialization technique.